-\cite{done-wucheng-20-OK} and \cite{done-second-shike-16-ok} considered the scheduling problem with only one BS in a communication cell.
-To improve system scalability, \cite{done-wucheng-9-ok} tackled the IRS sub-channel assignment with multiple BSs as illustrated in Fig. \ref{c}.
-The network structure was different from the scenario in which there was only one BS, when multiple BSs were introduced into the network.
-In this work, IRSs and users were coordinated by a BS and a server (such as a cellular station), but were not necessarily in the same coverage cell of the BS.
-When there were multiple BSs in different cells under assistance of multiple IRSs, the channel scheduling problem was formulated as a combinatorial optimization, which was also in the area of QUBO.
-And a QA based solution was proposed to solve the problem.
-However, it was a centralized scheduling method for multiple IRSs.
-In addition, there was no detailed discussion on QA implementation though the simulations validated its effectiveness.
+\cite{done-wucheng-20-OK} and \cite{done-second-shike-16-ok} consider the scheduling problem with only one BS in a communication cell.
+To improve system scalability, \cite{done-wucheng-9-ok} tackles sub-channel assignment with multiple BSs as illustrated in Fig. \ref{c}.
+The network structure is different from the scenario in which there is only one BS, when multiple BSs are introduced into the network.
+In this work, IRSs and users are coordinated by a BS and a server (such as a cellular station), but are not necessarily in the same coverage cell of the BS.
+When there are multiple BSs in different cells under assistance of multiple IRSs, the channel scheduling problem is formulated as a combinatorial optimization, which is also in the area of QUBO.
+And a QA based solution is proposed to solve the problem.
+However, it is a centralized scheduling method for multiple IRSs.
+In addition, there is no detailed discussion on QA implementation though the simulations validated its effectiveness.